4mazom8383/MM-LOGO-DESIGN/README.md

 ![Style guide](/imgs/section5.jpg)
 <h1 align="center">Style guide</h1>

-As shown on the logo style guide, these are the criteria in which the logo must be presented whether we want to print it or present it on visual devices.
+As shown on the logo style guide, these are the criteria in which the logo must be presented whether we want to print it or present it on electronic devices.
-All the criteria and the details provided on the style guide must be followed, respected, and most importantly considered as a reference whenever the logo is going to be used.
+All the criteria and the details provided on the style guide must be followed, respected, and most important of all considered as a reference whenever the logo is going to be used.

 The style guide demonstrates the following criteria:
 * The three logo versions